softdevteam/rustgc_paper_experiment/README.md

 ### Experiment Modifications

-- We have pre-emptively included additional metrics that were requested by reviewers during the peer review process.
+We have pre-emptively included additional metrics that were requested by reviewers during the peer review process.
+However, for some of these, we currently only have the raw data available.
+This will be updated before the paper revision deadline.
 Metrics highlighted in **bold** below were explicitly requested by reviewers; the others were added to improve the accuracy and completeness of comparisons.

   These include:
   - **Baseline allocator results for each benchmark suite**